kevinnclas/Spambase-Prediction/README.md

 # Implementation of a Machine Learning model detecting spam mails

-For this project, the main task was to create a Machine Learning model able to diffrenciate a spam from a real mail and implement it into an API.
+For this project, the main task was to create a Machine Learning model able to differenciate a spam from a real mail and implement it into an API.

 ## Machine Learning model
 <br/>